ConvFormer: Revisiting Transformer for Sequential User Modeling: Introduction

-In this study, we revisit the strengths and limitations of self-attentive token mixers in Transformers to understand user behavior sequence, with the goal of identifying practical criteria for developing effective sequential user models.
-The success of self-attentive token mixers is largely attributed to the scalability and flexibility of \emph{item-to-item} paradigm.
-However, its insensitivity to item order (i.e., equivalence to order-perturbations) renders it unsuitable for cases where order matters, such as capturing recent and evolving user preferences.
-Meanwhile, empirical evidence shows that simple and order-sensitive alternatives to it, e.g., mixer layers~\cite{mlp4rec} and learnable filters~\cite{fmlp,gfnet}, produce better performance.
-Even non-parameterized transformations like FFT in \cite{lee2022fnet} and arbitrary projections in Section~\ref{sec:empirical} can be competitive alternatives.
-These findings challenge the necessity of the item-to-item paradigm and prompt us to discover the core features that make Transformers effective in sequential user modeling.
-By deconstructing Transformer in Section~\ref{sec:empirical}, we ascertain that its exceptional performance stems from two key factors: a large receptive field and a lightweight architecture; conversely, the item-to-item paradigm can even constrain its performance.
-On this basis, we summarize the criteria for devising token-mixers in sequential user models: the token-mixer should have (1) order sensitivity, (2) a large receptive field, and (3) a lightweight overall architecture.
+The success of self-attentive token mixers is often ascribed to the scalability and flexibility of the \emph{item-to-item} token mixer paradigm.
+However, this paradigm's insensitivity to item order (i.e., equivalence to order perturbations) compromises its utility in scenarios where ordering information matters, such as capturing recent and evolving user preferences.
+Meanwhile, empirical evidence shows that simple and order-sensitive counterparts (e.g., mixer layers~\cite{mlp4rec} and learnable filters~\cite{gfnet}) produce better performance.
+Even non-parameterized transformations like FFT~\cite{lee2022fnet} and arbitrary projections~\cite{tay2005synthesizer} offer competitive results.
+These observations question the indispensability of the item-to-item paradigm and motivate us to mine the core features that support it a prevalent sequential user model.
+By deconstructing various aspects of self-attentive token mixer in Section~\ref{sec:empirical}, we identify two factors contributing to its performance: a large receptive field and a lightweight architecture; conversely, the item-to-item paradigm can even impede performance in this context.
+On this basis, we propose three criteria for devising token-mixers in sequential user models: order sensitivity, a large receptive field, and a lightweight architecture.

-We observe that prevalent solutions fail to fulfill the stated criteria simultaneously, suggesting a significant room for performance improvement.
-Therefore, we propose \textbf{ConvFormer}, an embarrassingly simple yet effective update to Transformer that satisfies the three proposed criteria simultaneously.
-At the core of ConvFormer is replacing the attentive token-mixer with a depth-wise convolution (DWC) layer while ensuring the receptive field being large, as illustrated in Figure~\ref{fig:model-overview}.
-A potential deficiency would be the huge computational cost incurred by the large receptive field.
-To address this issue, we further develop \textbf{ConvFormer-F}, an accelerated approximation of ConvFormer based on the Fourier transform~\cite{dsp}, to achieve substantial speedup with negligible accuracy changes.
+To validate the proposed criteria, we propose \textbf{ConvFormer}, a remarkably simple yet effective modification to the Transformer architecture that satisfies all three criteria.
+The core of ConvFormer is replacing the attentive token-mixer with a depth-wise convolution (DWC) layer and enlarging the receptive field.
+Adhering to the proposed criteria, even a straightforward model surpasses various delicate models and achieves state-of-the-art performance, thereby substantiating the efficacy of our criteria.
+A potential deficiency would be the computational challenge incurred by the large receptive field.
+To handle this issue, we develop \textbf{ConvFormer-F}, an efficient approximation based on Fourier transform techniques, which achieves significant speedup with minimal accuracy loss.